vindarel/lisp-journey/content/web-dev.md

 ## Building

 We can build an executable also for web apps.
 That makes for a simple deployment process.

+We can even get a Lisp REPL and interact with the running web app, including installing new Quicklisp dependencies.
+That's quite incredible, and it's very useful, if not to hot-reload a web app (which I do anyways), at least to reload a user configuration file.

 This is the general way: